Freedom Radio: Plot

 The story begins in Vienna just before the beginning of the Second World War.
 Dr Roder is physician to some important members of the Nazi party but prefers being at his luxurious house with his wife, Irena, and servants.
 Irena's brother Otto returns from Italy and they throw a party with many interesting and high-ranking attendees.
 During the party the Gestapo call, requiring his immediate attendance.

 At his club, the main servitor, Sebastian, announces the club is closing and they will not see him again.
+Some of Dr Roder's friends have already been taken away for 'questioning' and Dr Roder is horrified and afraid of the direction in which his country is going.

 His wife Irena is an actress, and after her performance it is related that Adolf Hitler very much admired her performance.
 She is offered a post in Berlin as Reich Director of Popular Pageantry.

 At church the priest decries the deposition of a fellow priest, inciting an attack by a group of SS officers including Otto who glares at the shocked doctor.
 The priest is killed but the press release blames the congregation.

 Hans Glaser is trying to get a radio sales licence and the doctor says he will try to help.
-He tells his fiancee Elly who runs a newspaper stall, despite various papers regularly being confiscated.
+He tells his fiancee Elly, who runs a newspaper stall despite various papers regularly being confiscated by the authorities.